 - Two recommendations from DePauw faculty or staff members.
 Ask your recommenders for their permission to submit their names to email@example.com.

 - One essay of approximately 750 words about yourself, your interests and your understanding of a particular environmental issue.
 Please refer to the prompts below and submit your essay to firstname.lastname@example.org.

 - Recommended minimum DePauw GPA is 3.2

 Please respond to the following prompts in an essay of approximately 750 words.
-The committee will read your essay with an interest in the way you think about environmental issues and may ask about your essay if you are selected for an interview.
+The committee will read your essay with an interest in the way you think about environmental and sustainability issues and may ask about your essay if you are selected for an interview.
 You are welcome but not required to consult outside resources as you develop your answer.
 If you do, be sure to cite them appropriately.
-We are more interested in your considered response to the question than the breadth of your factual knowledge.
 Your essay should address the following questions:

 As we read your response, we will be looking for evidence of the following:

-- Your ability to think critically about complex issues.
+Your ability to think critically and creatively about complex issues.

-- Your commitment to environmental studies over time.
+Your commitment to environmental and sustainability studies over time.